Skip to content header Skip to main content Skip to content footer

 About me

 Before WWT I worked as a molecular biologist studying the genomics of wild plant-virus ecology for The Centre for Ecology and Hydrology (CEH) in Oxford.
 This work culminated with a PhD in Environmental Genomics from the University of Birmingham.
 After seven years in research I switched to applied conservation.
 I joined WWT as a volunteer in 2011, initially working for three months with the Slimbridge reserve team before finding a position working in ecosystem health at WWT.
-My focus now is on the relationship between wetlands and human health and wellbeing, and how measured effects might be communicated for conservation gain.
+I now work on the social dimensions of wetland conservation, I have a particular interest in the human health and wellbeing impacts of wetlands and how our evidence in this area can be best applied for conservation gain.

 My role